brachkow/cbr-rates-api/README.md

 # cbr-rates-api

-Bank of Russia currency exchange rates as API on cloudflare workers
+Bank of Russia currency exchange rates table as an API on cloudflare workers

 ## API